rx-modules/PlayerDB/README.md

 <summary><b>Admin tools for testing and for servers</b></summary>
 <br>

     function rx.playerdb:admin/reset_all       # This will nuke the database and all ids, no warning! function rx.playerdb:admin/delete_player   # This will remove `@s`'s entry from the database function rx.playerdb:admin/remove_entry    # This will remove `$in.uid rx.io`'s entry from the database

+    function rx.playerdb:admin/migrate_account
+    # This will take the data stored at rx:temp playerdb.admin.migrate.UUID
+    #  and 'migrate' the data to the entity called as @s

 <br>
 </details>